douglasglu/douglasglu/README.md

 - 🔭 I’m currently transitioning from my previous role as an analyst at J.P.
 Morgan to a data scientist
 - 🌱 Learning SQL and Solidity
 - 👯 Looking to collaborate on open source projects in FinTech relating to Coinbase, Square, and more!
-- 💬 Ask me about transitioning from Wall Street to Sillicon Valley
+- 💬 Ask me about transitioning from Wall Street to Silicon Valley
 - ✨ Ping me about meditation and mental toughness
 - ⚡️ Fun fact: I work best when listening to dystopian sci-fi ambient music